alexiob/umya_spreadsheet_ex/DEVELOPMENT.md

 - Named ranges
 - Defined names

-11. Auto Filters
+3. Auto Filters

-The Rust library has auto filter capability (auto_filter.rs) The Elixir wrapper doesn't expose this filtering functionality
+The Rust library has auto filter capability (auto_filter.rs).
+The Elixir wrapper doesn't expose this filtering functionality.

-12. File Format Options
+4. File Format Options

-The Rust library likely supports more file format options than what's exposed in the Elixir wrapper For example, more control over XLSX compression, encryption options, etc.
+The Rust library likely supports more file format options than what's exposed in the Elixir wrapper.
+For example, more control over XLSX compression, encryption options, etc.